17th- 21st June 2019

 The programme encourages all schools to evaluate their current provision of P.E. and extracurricular sports activities for the children and increases parents’ awareness of facilities, teams and clubs in our area.
 This is a non-competitive initiative highlighting the importance of physical activity in and sport in schools and communities in which they are based.

-Our school decided in September 2017 that we would try for the Active School Flag this year.
+Our school decided in September 2017/18 that we would try for the Active School Flag over the next few years.
 We have been improving all areas of P.E gradually and feel that this year, we are in the final process.
 We know that there is still a lot of hard work to be done, but we are up for the challenge.
 Our first task was to set up an Active School Committee of Teachers.
 We are very excited about all the new activities and initiatives that will be coming on stream over the coming weeks and months.